Who loves a 100% battery sign on your iPhone?

 Go to Settings> iTunes & App Store> Turn off updates.

-NOTE: There are different security updates available for the apps you have installed.
-It is recommended to update all those apps related to your sensitive info or other financial apps.
+NOTE: Other security updates are available for the apps you have installed.
+Updating all those apps related to your sensitive info or other financial apps is recommended.

 2. Enable Low Power Mode on your iPhone